This post may contain affiliate links. You can read my disclosure page for more information.

 I then screwed the filter and the other Mason jar on and flipped the jars.
 The coffee flowed MUCH more freely, so I think I used way too much the first time.
 And there was no sludge!
 So my second try turned out much more successfully than the first.
 And it was delicious!

 You might also want to give Whipped, or Dalgona coffee a try.
-I’m sure you’ve seen this all over social media lately.
+I’m sure you remember seeing this all over social media during the early days of the pandemic.

 With this, you combine two tablespoons each of hot water, sugar, and instant coffee.
 You then whip it until it is fluffy and creamy.